terryology/candlegraph/content/methodology.md

 | **WORKHORSES** | Low SAV / High PAE | **The Daily Driver.** Exceptional value.
 Perfect for consistent, daily background ambience. |
 | **THE DUDS** | Low SAV / Low PAE | **Failed Engineering.** Poor scent output and expensive burn time. |

 ---

 ## 5. Data Provenance (The Evidence Scale)

-In the spirit of technical honesty, we track the **Reliability** of our data.
+In the spirit of technical honesty, we track the **reliability** of our data.
 Not all metrics are created equal.

 * <span style="color: #2D5A27; font-weight: bold;">● Empirical:</span> The Gold Standard.
 Throw measurements were recorded in real-time with contemporaneous notes during burns.
 This data reflects actual observed performance.